deislabs/deislabs.io/content/posts/kubernetes-a-rusty-friendship.md

 `my_function().expect("oh noes")`.

 To put it succinctly, when writing large Kubernetes projects in Go, the code quickly becomes unwieldy and hard to read.
-Whereas with Rust, the code stays much more clean and readable.
+Whereas with Rust, the code stays much cleaner and more readable.

 ## Extensibility
-Another thing we loved about using Rust with Kubernetes was its generics and powerful [trait](https://doc.rust-lang.org/1.8.0/book/traits.html) system, especially when creating a Kubelet implementation that others can use and extend.
+Another thing we loved about using Rust with Kubernetes was its generics and powerful [trait](https://doc.rust-lang.org/1.41.0/book/ch10-02-traits.html) system, especially when creating a Kubelet implementation that others can use and extend.
 These two features resulted in less code that was also easily extensible by others.
 Although what we did is partially replicable using Go interfaces, it would have been more code across more files (e.g. you can't create default implementations of functions for an interface) and a whole lot more dynamic dispatch.
 With generics in Rust, we could write a Kubernetes client [that accepts any type](https://docs.rs/kube/0.31.0/kube/api/struct.Api.html#method.create), and interact with it in the same manner regardless of type.
 Contrast this to client-go's `PodInterface`, which would limit us only pods, or we'd need to accept (and implement) the `kubernetes.Interface`, which is quite